SimplisticCode/Co-simulation_WRLA/README.md

 The model is developed in an object-oriented style that requires full-maude.

-The respository contains two files:
+The respository contains three files:
 * WRLA.maude: contains the developed model
 * scenarios.maude: contains the scenarios and commands to test the model.
+* A technical report assisting the paper handed in to WRLA 2022.